Illegal Workplace Policies: Appearance, Dress Codes, and Grooming Policies

 • No tattoos or piercings.
 An employee whose tattoos or piercings must be displayed for religious purposes might have a discrimination claim.
 For example, the Equal Employment Opportunity Commission (EEOC) brought claims on behalf of an employee who argued that his religious beliefs made it a sin to cover his tattoos of religious inscriptions.

 • Policies that impose different requirements on men and women.
-As long a dress or grooming code doesn't impose heavier requirements on one gender, or require that employees dress in sexually provocative ways, it is likely legal.
+As long a dress or grooming code doesn't impose more stringent requirements on one gender, or require that employees dress in sexually provocative ways, it is likely legal.
 However, an employer that required employees of only one gender to wear uniforms or follow a dress code might be violating the law.

 • Policies that are difficult for employees with particular disabilities to follow.
 It's legal for an employer to require all employees, including those with disabilities, to wear a uniform or follow a dress code (for example, that employees wear professional business attire).
 However, an employee whose disability prevents compliance may require a reasonable accommodation.
 For example, if an employee who uses a wheelchair would suffer discomfort from wearing a stiff uniform all day, the employer may have to allow the employee to wear something similar (for example, clothing of the same color and style) that won't cause the same problems.